 Order Granted at a Hearing

 If the respondent contests the application, a date is set for the parties to attend a court hearing.
-Once evidence has been given, the Magistrate presiding over the matter will then decide whether to grant the Protection Order.
-It is very important to keep in mind that if the Magistrate grants a Protection Order after hearing evidence, it is considered a finding of fact.
-In short, this means that the Magistrate has heard the evidence and has determined that the respondent has committed family violence.
-Again, obtaining legal advice is paramount when considering your options as a Magistrate finding against you at a hearing will cause ongoing problems with subsequent Magistrate Court and Family Court proceedings.
+Once evidence has been given, the magistrate will decide whether to grant the Protection Order.
+It is important to keep in mind that if the magistrate grants a Protection Order after hearing evidence, it is considered a finding of fact.
+In short, this means that the magistrate has heard the evidence and has determined that the respondent has committed family violence.
+Again, obtaining legal advice is paramount when considering your options as a magistrate finding against you at a hearing will cause ongoing problems with subsequent Magistrate Court and Family Court proceedings.
+Contact Armstrong Legal.